souvik0306/PX4-Autopilot/docs/en/flight_modes/offboard.md

 - One of the setpoints on the "left" (speed **or** throttle) **and** one of the setpoints on the "right" (attitude, rate **or** steering).
   All combinations of "left" and "right" setpoints are valid.

-The following are all valid setpoint combinations and their respective control flags that must be set trough [OffboardControlMode](../msg_docs/OffboardControlMode.md) (set all others to _false_).
+The following are all valid setpoint combinations and their respective control flags that must be set through [OffboardControlMode](../msg_docs/OffboardControlMode.md) (set all others to _false_).
 Additionally, for some combinations we require certain setpoints to be published with `NAN` values so that the setpoints of interest are not overridden by the rover module (due to the hierarchy above).
 &check; are the relevant setpoints we publish, and &cross; are the setpoint that need to be published with `NAN` values.